maopl/TransOpt-doc/_sources/usage/algorithms.rst

    - **meta_fit**: This method is used to fit meta-data.
 If your transfer optimization algorithm requires meta-data, this is where you should leverage it.
    - **fit**: This method is used to fit the data for the current task.

-By following these steps, you can successfully register a new algorithm object in TransOPT and implement the necessary functionality to integrate it into the framework.
+By following these steps, you can successfully register a new algorithm object in PrismBO and implement the necessary functionality to integrate it into the framework.